zweckj/acaia/README.md

 Copy the contents of the `custom_components` folder to a `acaia` folder in your Home Assistant's `custom_components` folder.

 ### HACS
-You need to add it as [custom repository](https://hacs.xyz/docs/faq/custom_repositories)
+You need to add it as [custom repository](https://hacs.xyz/docs/faq/custom_repositories) or click the button above.

 ## Setup
 This integration requires a Bluetooth connection from HA to your scale.
 You can use an ESP Home [Bluetooth Proxy](https://esphome.github.io/bluetooth-proxies/) if you're not close enough.